Best Easter egg deals 2025: Save on Cadbury, Lindt and more

 Whether you’re a chocoholic or wanting to stock up on gifts ahead of Easter, these deals will help you save

-There’s something special about Easter eggs, and the way the chocolate just hits different.
-We don’t know exactly what the secret is behind their addictive nature but we plan on stocking up while we have the chance.
-While Easter is not until 21 April this year, it’s always helpful to shop in advance, to make sure you’re not disappointed when only the chocolate dregs are left.
+There’s something special about Easter eggs.
+We don’t know what makes them so addictive but we plan on stocking up as many as possible while we have the chance.
+While Easter is not until 21 April this year, it’s always helpful to shop in advance - it prevents the disappointment of a barren aisle where only the chocolate dregs are left.

-We’re really excited that Easter eggs have had a real promotion this year.
-Supermarkets are nailing it with their own brand flavours, while luxury chocolatiers and high street boutiques such as Hotel Chocolat continue to impress with their quality.
-Plus, if you stock up on household favourites, such as Cadbury, Kinder and Mars, you can never go wrong.
+We’re excited to see that Easter eggs have genuinely improved this year.
+Supermarkets are finally nailing it with their own brand flavours, while luxury chocolatiers and high street boutiques such as Hotel Chocolat impress with high-quality chocolate.
+Household favourites like Cadbury, Kinder and Mars continue to go from strength to strength.

 If, like us, you are looking to beat the rush, you can save yourself some cash on fantastic Easter egg deals right now.
 We’ve even done the hard work for you and compiled a list of the best offers out there.
-In our list, we’ve thought about all tastes and price points – classic milk, caramels, nutty chocolate, and even options fit for a family egg hunt.
-These deals won’t be around for long, though.
-On your marks...
+In our list, we’ve thought about all tastes and price points – classic milk, caramels, nutty chocolate, vegan choices and and even options fit for a family egg hunt.
+But just like an egg hunt, you need to be fast - these deals won’t be around for long.

 Sainsbury's Taste the Difference Belgian milk chocolate tiramisu XL Easter egg: Was £10, now £8, Sainsburys.co.uk

-Great news for the Nectar card holders, you can save on the Easter egg that took the top spot in our review.
+Great news for the Nectar card holders: you can save on the Easter egg that took the top spot in our review.
 The chocolate tiramisu egg impressed our expert thanks to its excellent taste, great value and its use of Rainforest Alliance chocolate.
-“This Easter treat really sets itself apart from everything else we've seen,” noted our writer.
+In her review, food expert Emma Henderson found that “This Easter treat really sets itself apart from everything else we've seen.”

 Tesco Finest 48 per cent Cote d'Ivoire dark milk Easter egg: Was £12, now £8, Tesco.com

-With your Tesco Clubcard, you can now save more than 30 per cent on the price of this tried-and-tested egg.
-Our expert named this the best dark milk egg, in their review of top chocolate treats for Easter 2025.
+A Tesco Clubcard means you can now save more than 30 per cent on the price of this tried-and-tested egg.
+Easter egg expert Emma named this the best dark milk egg in her review of the best Easter eggs for Easter 2025.
 “The chocolate is super smooth, decadent and moreish, and strikes a great balance between creamy milk and dark chocolate,” said our tester.

+Happi oat milk chocolate salted honeycomb egg: Was £10, now £8, Waitrose.com

+Don’t worry - we also have a great deal for all the vegan and dairy-free chocolate lovers out there.
+This oat milk chocolate egg is now 20 per cent off.
+With a salty-sweet honeycomb flavour, this one is sure to have you going back for seconds.

 Terry's chocolate orange truffle Easter egg: Was £10, now £8, Ocado.com

-Terry’s chocolate orange may be synonymous with Christmas, but it seems wrong to confine all that deliciousness to just one month, and our reviewer agrees.
+Terry’s chocolate orange may be synonymous with Christmas, but it seems wrong to confine all that deliciousness to just one month.
 This landed in our review of the best Easter eggs, with our expert describing the truffles that were hidden inside as incredibly “moreish”.
 Now 20 per cent off at Ocado.

 Kinder surprise giant Easter egg: Was £17, now £12.50, Tesco.com